 - Workplace Gender Equality Agency

-The Client Service Charter is a statement of what the Department of Employment does and the standards of service you can expect from the department.
+The Client Service Charter is a statement of what the Department of Employment, Skills, Small and Family Business does and the standards of service you can expect from the department.
 This Client Service Charter is the overarching charter for the department.
 Some of the department’s programmes have specific charters or feedback or complaints channels which apply to their particular business activities.